diaoquesang/DeBoneDiT/README.md

 ## 🧑🏻‍🏫 Background

-Chest X-Ray (CXR) is a primary modality for diagnosing pulmonary diseases, yet the overlap of bone structures often obscures critical pathological details, increasing the risk of diagnostic uncertainty.
-While Dual-Energy Subtraction (DES) is the clinical benchmark for bone suppression, its widespread use is limited by specialized hardware requirements and increased radiation exposure.
+**Chest X-Ray (CXR)** is a primary modality for diagnosing pulmonary diseases, yet **the overlap of bone structures often obscures critical pathological details**, increasing the risk of diagnostic uncertainty.
+While **Dual-Energy Subtraction (DES)** is the clinical benchmark for bone suppression, its widespread use is limited by **specialized hardware requirements** and **increased radiation exposure**.

 <div align="center">